-Written communication involves the effective employment of thesis and purpose in writing.
+This competency involves the effective employment of thesis and purpose in writing.
 Students will be able to:

-- 1. Develop a strong thesis/argument/main idea - 2.
+- 1. Demonstrate effective sentence structure - 2.
 Demonstrate logical organization of their ideas - 3.
 Employ the grammar and mechanics of Standard American English

 H. - Oral Communication